MaciejGarncarski/photo-app/README.md

 # PhotoApp Overview

 PhotoApp is a social app inspired by Instagram.
 Users can create posts, like them and add comments to them.
 There is a chat feature in the app that uses WebSocket for communication.
-For the frontend I used the Next.js framework, TypeScript, Tanstack Query and TailwindCSS, while for the backend I used Fastify, TypeScript and ImageKit to store images added by users.
+For the frontend I used the Next.js framework, TypeScript, Tanstack Query and TailwindCSS, while for the backend I used Fastify, TypeScript and Cloudinary to store images added by users.
 For database communication, I used PostgreSQL and Prisma.
 For communication between the frontend and backend, I used openapi-typescript.

 ## Live